NewKnowledge/simon-deep-net/README.md

 There are two independent libraries in this package, "rest" for responding to requests over a REST api, and "kafka" for using a pair of kafka topics to communicate with caller.
 The REST api is intended to be hosted in a docker container and used with a thin client that can be found at https://github.com/NewKnowledge/simon-thin-client.

 #### rest
 This package consists of a single python file SimonRestListener.py which uses flask to set up REST api on port 5000.
-This api listens for POST requests where the body of the message is a pickled numpy array, and will respond with a json object representing the output of the model.
+This api listens for POST requests where the body of the message is a pickled pandas DataFrame, and will respond with a json object representing the output of the model.
 This code can be run with the following two commands, run at the root of the project:
 ``` bash
 export FLASK_APP="rest/SimonRestListener.py"
 flask run